geertmeersman/robonect/README.md

 - MQTT listener
 - REST API client
-- All Robonect sensors (if MQTT enabled priority to MQTT sensors)
+- All Robonect sensors (if MQTT enabled priority to MQTT sensors over REST)
 - Automower vacuum entity
 - Buttons (change mode, start, stop, return home, ...)
 - Service calls to Robonect actions, like scheduling a job, modifying a timer

+**MQTT sensors** (when enabled) are enabled prior to the REST sensors, as they update faster.

+The **REST sensors**, are updated on a configurable scan interval.
+When the mower is sleeping, only the status sensors are being updated (since the others have no activity and updating them would wake up the mower, resuling in a beep every time a scan happens)

 ---